MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/performancepoint-services-overview.md

 - [PerformancePoint Services Dashboard Creation SuperFlow](http://go.microsoft.com/fwlink/p/?LinkId=226357)

 > [!NOTE]
-> Silverlight is not available in PerformancePoint Services in SharePoint Server 2019 Public Preview, therefore the Decomposition Tree is not available.
+> Silverlight is not available in PerformancePoint Services in SharePoint Server 2019, therefore the Decomposition Tree is not available.

 ## See also